-- 1. Skirt and short length must be long enough to reach the tips of the finger tips when arms are lowered by side. - 2.
+- 1. Skirt and short length must be long enough to reach the tips of the fingertips when arms are lowered by side. - 2.
 Shirts must have at least 2 inches of material at the shoulder, no spaghetti strap shirts, halter-tops, backless clothes, short tops exposing midriff, no mesh-type see through jerseys. - 3.
 No thong sandals, flip flops, cleats, open back shoes/sandals, high-heel shoes; roller shoes; appropriate shoes must be worn at all times. - 4.
 No shirts with inappropriate writing or designs. - 5.
-Pants must be worn securely at the natural waist and may not be torn or ragged about the cuff. - 6.
+Pants must be worn securely at the natural waist. - 6.
 Hats, caps, or sunglasses will not be worn in the building during the school day. - 7.
 No hair color that is nonpermanent and/or washes out.
 Hair color or extreme hair/styles should not distract from the learning environment.

-Students who wear clothing or items that detracts from learning will be sent home to change clothes or given clothes to wear until the end of the day.
+Students who wear clothing or items that distract from learning will be sent home to change clothes or given clothes to wear until the end of the day.
 The purpose of the dress standard is to foster a positive environment for learning.